lena-hinrichsen/StabiHacks-Hacks/README.md

 Fork of https://github.com/elektrobohemian/StabiHacks with a few adjustments plus object/text analysis.
 Originally developed for a master's thesis (2021).

-Documentation of StabiHacks by David Zellhöfer (Documetnation for additional scripts is WIP).
+Documentation of StabiHacks by David Zellhöfer (Documetnation for additional scripts is WIP):

 Various utilities to deal with metadata and content provided by the Berlin State Library/Staatsbibliothek zu Berlin

 The scripts work together as illustrated below: